Primis1/Obsidian-Vault/Driving/Changing Directions  & Positions.md

 #### Passing
 - Passing within 30 metres of a pedestrian crossover is not permitted
+- ==Move Over law== - emergency vehicle with lights turned on, you should adjust to free lane if possible.
+Slow down

 *On a right*
 - Possible on multi-single lane road when passing a streetcar or left turning vehicle